Iraq Historic Allegations Team

 In 2017, Defence Secretary Michael Fallon announced that the investigations would be shut down within months after MPs called it an "unmitigated failure."
 According to the Defence Committee report, IHAT had taken up over 3,500 allegations of abuse despite most not having any credible evidence.
 The report found failings in the conduct of investigations and concluded that those being investigated had suffered unacceptable stress, had their lives put on hold and careers damaged.

+International Criminal Court Criticism of IHAT

+In 2020, the International Criminal Court (ICC) concluded a preliminary examination; IHAT, the UK’s primary mechanism for domestic accountability, was at the center of the ICC’s examination.
+The ICC found a reasonable basis to believe that British forces committed war crimes in Iraq, including unlawful killings, torture, rape, and other forms of inhuman treatment of both civilians and detainees, particularly between 2003 and 2009.
+The ICC emphasized that these crimes were not isolated but systematic and widespread, across multiple detention facilities under UK control.
+Additionally, it raised strong concerns about the credibility and independence of IHAT, which was at the center of the UK's domestic accountability framework.
+In its findings, the ICC stated that IHAT had: